 Aside from complementary colours, everyone needs a brown, taupe and neutral shades palette too, This also includes brown eyes, which can use browns, just need to stay away from muddy browns.
 Eye & Brow Palette with matte shades for both eyes and brows.

-When you’re applying your deeper colour to the crease always keep your eyes open to ensure correct placement of the colour.
+When you’re applying your deepest colour to the crease, always keep your eyes open to ensure correct placement of the colour.

 My eyes tell the story of all the experiences I carry within me